 Of course there are ways to do this, and respect must be the starting point.
 Parents need to understand that teachers are the experts in pedagogy and curriculum, but teachers need to understand that the parent is the experts in their individual child, and therefore has much valuable information about that child to share.

 The problem is that the system doesn’t care much for individuals.
 Teachers are strapped for time and resources, which makes it harder and harder to care about individuals and their needs.
 So the kids have to fit the cookie mould, and a lot of them just can’t.
 These kids are generally punished one way or another, which is terrible.
 They are made to feel wrong, or like failures, and this can start from a very young age.

 I think it would be a good start to shift the conversation away from grades and outcomes, away from letters and numbers, to talk about the way individual kids learn and engage, about their strengths.
 Not just about whether they are going to get an A or B or a D. It seems like a little thing, but if we only ever talk about the grades then parents – and kids – are going to go on thinking that’s the only thing that matters.
 I interviewed a lot of terrific teachers and school leaders who have great ideas about this.

 What sort of feedback have you received since the publication from your book?

 I’ve been overwhelmed by the number of people expressing relief actually!
 It’s been so interesting talking to both parents and teachers about all of this.
-Parents are relieved because they sense that things are kind of crazy, but they haven’t been able to put their finger on how it happens.
+Parents are relieved because they sense that things are kind of wild, but they haven’t been able to put their finger on how it happens.
 And teachers have expressed gratitude that my message to parents is to back off on the pressure and that I’m trying to start a vital conversation about a system that doesn’t seem to be working for anyone.